Jakub-Wilk/Jakub-Wilk/README.md

 ### Hi there 👋

-I'm a first-year student at the Kraków Univeristy of Economics.
+I'm a first-year student at the College of Economics and Computer Science in Kraków.
 Sometimes working on side projects in my free time.

 <!--